Pro-Palestinian group participates in study-in

 “They have shut their gates in their rage,” an unidentified speaker said.
 “Our studying is a threat to this institution.”

 An unidentified media liaison for USC Students for Justice in Palestine said the DPS officers told the group they were hosting an event in violation of USC policy when threatening to remove them.
-DPS officers did not cite the specific policy after several participants asked.
+DPS officers did not cite the specific policy after several participants asked at the time.

 The liaison said they believed that, because USC SJP is not a recognized student organization, the gathering did not qualify as an event.